olofvi/u_food/README.md

 * [Olofvi](https://github.com/olofvi)
 * [Sajaas](https://github.com/Sajaas)

-### License
+## License
 MIT license

-### Acknowledgments
+## Acknowledgments
-The entire project is comprised of open source code so a huge **THANKS!** to the open source community.
+The entire project is comprised of open source code so a huge **THANKS** to the open source community.
 Built with help from the coaches and some cool gems.
-Thanks a lot!
-Coaches:
 * [Tochman](https://github.com/tochman)
 * [Diraoulo](https://github.com/diraulo)
 * [Faraznaeem](https://github.com/faraznaeem)